-In addition to working with clients, skincare specialists create daily skincare routines based on skin analysis and help clients understand which skincare products will work best for them.
+In addition, skincare specialists create daily skincare routines for clients based on skin analysis and help them understand which skincare products will work best for them.
 A growing number of specialists actively sell skincare products, such as cleansers, lotions, and creams.

 Those who operate their own salons have managerial duties that include hiring, firing, and supervising workers, as well as keeping business and inventory records, ordering supplies, and arranging for advertising.

-Skincare specialists hold about 55,000 jobs.
-The industries that employ the most skincare specialists are as follows:
+Skincare specialists hold about 78,600 jobs.
+The largest employers of skincare specialists are as follows:

 Skincare specialists usually work in salons and beauty and health spas.
-Some also work in medical offices.
-These workers may have to stand for extended periods of time.
+Some work in medical offices.
+Skincare specialists may have to stand for extended periods of time.

 Because skincare specialists must evaluate the condition of the skin, good lighting and clean surroundings are important.
 Protective clothing and good ventilation also may be necessary, because skincare specialists often use chemicals on the face and body.

 Skincare specialists typically work full time, with many working evenings and weekends.
-Working more than 40 hours a week is common, especially for self-employed workers.
+Working more than 40 hours a week is common.